-

 The Example of Lot’s Wife

 Even for the apostles, Jesus’ teachings on the coming spiritual kingdom of His church and the Day of the Lord could be confusing at times.
-In Mark 8:31, Jesus is teaching that He must be killed and rise again, and, in verse 34, He calls the multitude and tells them they must crucify self to Continue reading
+In Mark 8:31, Jesus is teaching that He must be killed and rise again, and, in verse 34, He calls the multitude and tells them they must crucify self to follow Him.
+He asks the people what it profits someone to gain the world yet lose his soul.
+Directly after these teaching, in chapter 9, Jesus tells His listeners many of them would live to see the kingdom come.
+In Matthew 24:2, Jesus reveals that… Continue reading

 -